macromorgan/device_hardkernel_odroidgo2/README.md

 This is my first attempt at creating an Android AOSP build using the Panfrost graphics stack.
-Thus far I am not able to get it to work (except using software composers/swiftshader/swrast).
-I'm uploading it to github in the hopes that someone more skilled or experienced than I can get this to work properly.

 Extra massive special thanks to notime2d8; without their help I'd be staring at a command prompt screaming "why won't you fucking boot".